Preston-Landers/Prompt-Like-A-Pro/README.md

 limitations of a single model.

 If you spent enough time and effort to carefully compose a prompt, it's probably worth hopping over to another website to compare the results.
+You may find that you need to adapt your techniques a bit to each model.
+For instance, Gemini doesn't like being asked to produce an "artifact" or a separate document, and may reply "I'm just a language model and can't help with that" (likely a short-circuit response in the system prompt) although it can, in fact, do that.
+But this phrasing may encourage Claude to emit things in a separated context that makes it easier to extract things from.
+Certain other innocuous queries may similarly trigger short-circuit responses in a false positive guardrail.

 ### Iterate and refine